rhinofly-cso/DocumentationGenerator/README.md

   * a local installation of the ColdFusion 9 server, with the 9.0.1 update (or later)
   * to enable template caching (highly recommended)
   * a checkout of the documentation generator
-  * checkouts of all libraries that need to be included in the documentation

 ### Settings

-The settings.xml file contains all the tags that determine how the documentation is generated.
+The `settings.xml` file contains all the tags that determine how the documentation is generated.
+Copy `settings-sample.xml` to `settings.xml` and change the values.
 The most important are:

   * `<sourcePath>` – an absolute path to a library up for documentation; use as many tags as you like
   * `<documentDestination>` – the destination folder (also an absolute path)